-The entire site is also available in Spanish At www.LIFE-worldwide.org/esp.
+The entire site is also available in Spanish – choose language at the top right of each page.

 3. A drug interaction database for antifungals covering all the systemic antifungals and over 700 other approved drugs.
-Nearly 2500 drug interactions are know and over 400 are potentially life-threatening.
-In addition, apps for iPhone and android are available for patients and healthcare professionals – search ‘antifungal interaction’ in the app stores.
+Nearly 2500 drug interactions are known and over 400 are potentially life-threatening.
+In addition, apps for iPhone and Android are available for patients and healthcare professionals – search ‘antifungal interaction’ in the app stores.